 Current Programs

-This program includes 36 AIA-approved HSW Learning Units
+This program includes 36 AIA and ASLA-approved HSW Learning Units

 These programs focus on architectural preservation, sustainability, and modern design interventions in several phenomenal Etruscan hill towns, including extraordinary connections with Italian designers, engineers, cultural leaders and other compatriots.
 This program is not only for architects but also others interested in a deep dive into architectural preservation, art history, sustainability, food, wine, and local culture in several ancient but vital Etruscan hill towns.
 Using Civita as the base camp, with overnight trips to key locations, participants will explore important preservation work and the protection of cultural treasures in hill towns such as Assisi, Perugia, Tarquinia, Tuscania, Orvieto, Pienza, Caprarola, Cortona and Siena, in addition to Civita di Bagnoregio.

-For further information and details on a sample of the 2024 sessions please see Program Booklet here.
-For further information and if interested in a 2025 session, please contact us at programs@civitainstitute.org.
+For further information and if interested in a Fall 2026 session, please contact us at programs@civitainstitute.org.

 Civita: Experiential Dimension of Design